strapi/strapi/packages/providers/upload-aws-s3/README.md

   - `signedUrlExpires` is the number of seconds before a signed URL expires.
 (See [how signed URLs work](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html)).
 Defaults to 15 minutes and URLs are only signed when ACL is set to `private`.
   - `Bucket` is the name of the bucket to upload to.
 - `actionOptions` is passed directly to the parameters to each method respectively.
 You can find the complete list of [upload/ uploadStream options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) and [delete options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property)
-- `buildFileUrl` optionally pass this function to define custom logic for building file url.
+- `mapFileDataToUrl` optionally pass this function to define custom logic for building file url.
 This is provided as a way to handle the many different s3 provider options.

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).